jaiminmalaviya/Brandie/docs/PROJECT_PROGRESS.md

 ## Next Session Commands

+**Phase 3 is now complete!
+Ready to start Phase 4: User Management & Social Graph**

-When continuing this project, start with:
+When continuing this project for Phase 4, the server is ready to run:

-1. `npm init -y` to initialize the project
+1. `npm run dev` to start the development server
-2. Install TypeScript and core dependencies
-3. Setup project folder structure
-4. Configure TypeScript and build scripts
+2. Server will be running on `http://localhost:3000`
+3. Authentication endpoints are fully functional
+4. Ready to implement user follow/unfollow functionality
+5. All existing tests pass (`npm run test:auth`, `npm run test:db`, `npm run test:comprehensive`)

+**Current Status**: Authentication system fully implemented and working ✅

 ---